Indemos/Estimator/README.md

 # ExScore
 Statistics and performance metrics in trading.
+Used for trading strategy evaluation in the [Terminal](https://github.com/Indemos/Terminal) application.